opensafely/documentation/Onboarding analysts.md

 #### `(other folders)/`

 Feel free to add more folders to the repo and organise your project as you wish.
-If you don't want these to be pushed to the remote repo, use `.gitignore`.
+However, make sure to include all active scripts and codelists in the `analysis/` and `codelists/` folders, otherwise they won't be run in the secure environment.
+If you don't want any additional folders to be pushed to the remote repo, use `.gitignore`.

 #### `.gitignore`